florinpop17/app-ideas/Projects/3-Advanced/Calorie-Counter-App.md

 -   [ ] User can see more than 25 entries from a search by clicking a Down icon button to add more matching food items to the search results list.
 -   [ ] Developer will implement load the MyPyramid data into a database or a data structure other than an array for faster searching.
+-   [ ] It would indicate that user has required intake of calories and protein according to height and weight of user, if the user works out or not, if the user plays any sport.

 ## Useful links and resources